ThinkUpLLC/ThinkUp/docs/source/contribute/developers/mvc.rst

 `Smarty <http://www.smarty.net/>`_.
 Smarty is a very versatile and very easy to use templating engine that allows a developer to send key=value pairs to a .tpl file that contains HTML code (and possibly some Smarty syntax that you can read about on their site).
-Let’s take a look at the UpdateNowController class.
+Let's take a look at the UpdateNowController class.

 The UpdateNowController class is quite small and will tell you just about everything you need to know about the basics of how controllers send data to views.
-You will see a line in this controller that looks like this: $this->setViewTemplate (‘crawler.updatenow.tpl’);.
+You will see a line in this controller that looks like this: $this->setViewTemplate (‘crawler.updatenow.tpl');.
 This is an important line of code and needs to be present in all of the controllers you write; it tells the controller which view to use.
 You will notice in the views folder that there is a file called crawler.updatenow.tpl.
 This